Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/MSB.md

 +---------------------+-----------------------------------------------------------------------------------------------------------+
 ```

-It found some interesting thing and all the results are stored in the `results` subdirectory.
+It found some interesting things and all the results were stored in the `results` subdirectory.

 If we recursively `grep` for the flag in that subdirectory, we find the flag
 ```bash